 - Cotton Swabs and dressing materials

-- Anatomical or human – Yellow Plastic Bag (in plastic bucket) – Placenta, organs, infected tissue, excised Gingiva, extracted tooth etc.
+- Anatomical or human – Yellow Plastic Bag (in a plastic bucket) – Placenta, organs, infected tissue, excised Gingiva, extracted tooth etc.

 Green Plastic bucket – Urosac, Ryles tubes, Foleys catheter, drainage bottles, BT sets